tbrowder/GraphicsMagick/README.md

     The coordinate system used has its origin at the top-left corner of the image with positive values increasing to the right and down.

+    Output images are written to the local directory unless the 'to=X' option is use.

     Modes:
       show         - Shows primary image attributes
-      ahow all     - Shows all available attibutes prep         - Shows the image dimensions in pixels along with other details based on selected options and values, including a copy of the original with a border superimposed upon
+      show all     - Shows all available attibutes prep         - Shows the image dimensions in pixels along with other details based on selected options and values, including a copy of the original with a border superimposed upon